Our Services

 Helpful Resources

-You can get a professional sleep study at home through a telehealth-based Home Sleep Apnea Test, where a reputable provider ships FDA-cleared equipment, completes an online evaluation, and has a board-certified sleep physician interpret your results and guide treatment, often for $150 to $500 instead of $1,000 to $3,000 in a lab.
+A telehealth-based Home Sleep Apnea Test (HSAT) lets you complete a professional sleep study at home.
+A reputable provider ships FDA-cleared equipment, conducts an online evaluation, and has a board-certified sleep physician interpret your results and guide treatment.
+Costs typically range from $150 to $500, compared to $1,000 to $3,000 for an in-lab study.

-There are several factors to consider.
-See below for who qualifies and who should not use HSAT, accuracy limits, insurance and prescription requirements, the step-by-step process, and red flags that mean you should seek in-person care.
+Key factors to weigh include: who qualifies for HSAT and who should avoid it, accuracy limitations, insurance and prescription requirements, the step-by-step testing process, and red flags signaling the need for in-person care.

 Many people searching for the best way to get a sleep study without a doctor are looking for convenience, privacy, and affordability.
 While a physician is still important for diagnosis and treatment planning, you may not need an overnight hospital stay to get meaningful answers.